 This course provides an exciting opportunity to develop your knowledge and understanding of the early years.
 Our lecturers have a passion for this subject area and considerable professional and academic experience in both education and health.
 Their teaching draws on approaches from many disciplines including psychology, child health, history, philosophy, social science, literature and education.
 Guest speakers are regularly invited to the College to give you an opportunity to listen to those already working in the field.

 How is the course structured?

 Each of the three years is divided into three trimesters with your time split between placement and College.
-You will undertake a total of six placements over the three years.
+You will undertake a total of seven placements over the three years.
 In the third and final year you will also be required to complete a dissertation on an early years topic of your choice.
 During the summer trimester of the third year we focus on teaching you skills which will be relevant to your future employment.
 Amongst others this includes First Aid training, interview techniques, driving in arduous conditions and security training delivered by former military intelligence officers.
 There are a number of different assessment methods for the degree and diploma courses at Norland.
 These include essays, presentations, timed essays, annotated bibliographies, in class exams, portfolios, displays and a work-based project.

 HOW DOES THE NORLAND DIPLOMA FIT INTO THE COURSE?